AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ## Overview

 An event marker is an element of the chart indicating an event that took place at a certain time.
-As a rule, each marker has a text symbol, and the description of events is shown in tooltips.
+As a rule, a text symbol is displayed on each marker, and the description of events is shown in tooltips.

-This article explains how to add event markers, group them, and configure their appearance.
+This article explains how to add and configure event markers.

 To learn more, see the [Tooltips](Tooltips) and [Events](Events) articles.